-- Transmit any material in violation of any local, federal, or state laws, which includes, but is not limited to, copyrighted material, licensed material, and threatening or obscene material. - Attempt to modify software and/or hardware configurations on a school-issued device without proper permission and direction. - Any attempt to alter data, the configuration of a school-issued device, or the files of another user without the consent of the individual, building administrator, or technology administrator will be considered a violation and subject to disciplinary action in accordance with the local school policies. - Load personal software onto a school or school-issued device without proper permission or direction. - Attempt to remove covers or protective shells to make repairs to hardware.
+- Transmit any material in violation of any local, federal, and state laws.
+This includes, but is not limited to, copyrighted material, licensed material, and threatening or obscene material. - Attempt to modify software and/or hardware configurations on a school-utilized device without proper permission and direction. - Any attempt to alter data, the configuration of a school-utilized device, or the files of another user without the consent of the individual, building - administrator or technology administrator will be considered a violation and subject to disciplinary action in accordance with the local school policies. - Load personal software onto a school device or school-issued device without proper permission or direction. - Attempt to make repairs to school-issued devices without proper permission and direction.